 State Tax Consequences

 The Pros and Cons above only consider federal income tax implications.
-Every state and local jurisdiction has its own set of tax rules for each entity type which has a major impact.
-For instance, NYC and DC do not recognize pass-through entities, meaning they double tax S-corporations, Partnerships, and Sole Proprietorships/Sch C businesses at a high income tax rate.
-This tax is deductible, and in DC a credit can be claimed for residents, but not non-residents.
-Other states, like MD, have recently introduced an election that allows S-corporations and Partnerships (but not Sch C taxpayers) to pay and deduct state income tax at the entity level while allowing partners/shareholders to claim a credit on their personal tax returns for these taxes paid by the businesses.
-This is very advantageous to S-corporations and Partnerships in MD, and could be the reason you select an S-corporation over a Sch C for a single-owner business.
+Every state and local jurisdiction has its own set of tax rules for each entity type, which has a major impact.
+For instance, NYC and DC do not recognize pass-through entities, meaning they double tax S-corporations, Partnerships, and Sole Proprietorships/Sch C businesses at a high-income tax rate.
+This tax is deductible, and in DC, a credit can be claimed for residents but not non-residents.
+Other states, like MD, offer an election that allows S-corporations and Partnerships (but not Sch C taxpayers) to pay and deduct state income tax at the entity level while allowing partners/shareholders to claim a credit on their personal tax returns for these taxes paid by the businesses.
+This is very advantageous to S-corporations and Partnerships in MD, and could be why you select an S-corporation over a Sch C for a single-owner business.

 When assessing the ideal entity type for your restaurant, you must consider state income tax implications.

-Operators in NYC face a unique set of local taxes that impact the tax savings or cost of filing as an S-corporation or Partnership.
-Check out Maximizing Tax Savings for Your NYC Bar or Restaurant for the ideal tax structure of a restaurant in NYC.
+Operators in NYC and DC face a unique set of local taxes that impact the tax savings or cost of filing as an S-corporation or Partnership.
+Check out Maximizing Tax Savings for Your NYC Bar or Restaurant and Maximize Tax Savings For Your DC Bar or Restaurant for the ideal tax structure of a restaurant or bar in NYC and DC respectively.

 Conclusion